 She is the BBC Radio London resident GP and writes regularly for The Daily Mail, MailPlus and PULSE Magazine.

 Dr Elizabeth Evans

 Liz was formerly a GP registrar, then moved into the field of complementary medicine.
 She recently co-founded the UK Medical Freedom Alliance.

-Liz is a Medical Advisor to SSITA (Safe Schools Information Technology Alliance) and is a member of PHIRE (Physicians’ Health Initiative for Radiation and Environment) and the BSEM (British Society for Ecological Medicine).
+Liz is a member of PHIRE (Physicians’ Health Initiative for Radiation and Environment) and the BSEM (British Society for Ecological Medicine).

 Dr Alan Mordue

 Retired Consultant in Public Health Medicine & Epidemiologist